sunpy/sunpy/docs/guide/data_types/timeseries.rst

 For more information about TimeSeries, and what data sources are currently supported, check out :doc:`/code_ref/timeseries`.

-:ref:`1.
-Creating a TimeSeries` describes how to create a TimeSeries object from single or multiple observational sources.
+:ref:`creating-timeseries` describes how to create a TimeSeries object from single or multiple observational sources.
-:ref:`2.
-Inspecting TimeSeries & Accessing the Data` describes how to examine the data and metadata.
+:ref:`inspecting-timeseries` describes how to examine the data and metadata.
-:ref:`3.
-Plotting TimeSeries` outlines the basics of how SunPy will plot a TimeSeries object.
+:ref:`plotting-timeseries` outlines the basics of how SunPy will plot a TimeSeries object.
-:ref:`4.
-Manipulating TimeSeries` describes how to modify data, truncate a TimeSeries, down and up sample data, concatenate data, and create an Astropy Table from a TimeSeries.
+:ref:`manipulating-timeseries` describes how to modify data, truncate a TimeSeries, down and up sample data, concatenate data, and create an Astropy Table from a TimeSeries.
-:ref:`5.
-Creating Custom TimeSeries` details how to create a TimeSeries object from a Pandas DataFrame or an Astropy Table.
+:ref:`custom-timeseries` details how to create a TimeSeries object from a Pandas DataFrame or an Astropy Table.
-Lastly, :ref:`6.
-A Detailed Look at the Metadata` describes how to view and extract information from the metadata.
+Lastly, :ref:`ts-metadata` describes how to view and extract information from the metadata.

 .. warning::